Extra Steps

 What should I do after a flood?

 Take photos of the damage, including watermarks showing how high the floodwater reached.
-Record the meter readings before recovery.
+Record your energy meter readings before starting recovery.
 Energy used in recovery can be re-claimed as part of your insurance.

 Where can I find more help and information about insurance?